News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 'While the lockdown of the UK sector arising from COVID-19 has unfortunately put a stop to further development and testing, the plan remans as soon as possible to begin that process again, and to begin a discussion with the glasses manufacturer Epson on the potential there might be to simplify the current hardware, making it both more comfortable and affordable."

-Smartphones can also be personal access solutions, via a variety of free apps.
-Some cinemas allow these apps to be used (if dimmed and silent) but as yet, no official infrastructure is in place to synchronise/stream a caption track from a cinema server to a phone.
-Smartphone 'caption' apps require the user to hold the phone in position for the length of the film, ideally level with the bottom of the cinema screen.
+Smartphones can also be used as personal accessibility tools through various free apps.
+Some cinemas allow these apps to be used (with screens dimmed and phones on silent).
+However, there is currently no official system to synchronise or stream subtitle/caption tracks from a cinema server to a phone.
+In most cases the user must hold the phone in position for the duration of the film, ideally aligned with the bottom of the cinema screen.

 https://www.washingtonpost.com